Overview of Databases

 Relational databases (SQL-based)

-Relational databases store data in structured tables with predefined relationships between them.
+Relational databases, such as MySQL, store data in structured tables with predefined relationships between them.
 SQL (Structured Query Language) manages and queries data in relational databases.
 Common relational databases include MySQL, PostgreSQL, Oracle Database, and Microsoft SQL Server.

 Let’s look at some characteristics of the relational databases: